ADGEfficiency/adgefficiency.github.io/PITCHME.md

 if having different distributions is valuable (ie makes generalisation better) - this is a great thing! the anti iid

 ---

+## preseeding with experience of high quality policies

+DQN has drawbacks and advantages - try to take advantage of all the advantages

+One of these is being off-policy - the ability of DQN to learn from the experience of other policies

+---
 ## combining with supervised learning
 ie use time series forecasting to reduce dimensionality of the observation because rl tuning process is longer + runs over mutltiple random seeds -> want to keep the supervised separate